mariapinedob/isala_pairs/README.md

 -   `04_crispatus_phylogeny:` **Scripts for performing phylogenetic analysis of *Lactobacillus crispatus***

-    -   This workflow performs phylogenetic reconstruction of *Lactobacillus crispatus* by integrating isolate genomes, metagenomic data, and publicly available reference genomes from GTDB and the Isala cohort.
+    -   This workflow performs phylogenetic reconstruction of *L. crispatus* by integrating isolate genomes, metagenomic data, and publicly available reference genomes from GTDB and the Isala cohort.
 The analysis is based on marker genes and carried out using [StrainPhlAn 4](http://segatalab.cibio.unitn.it/tools/strainphlan/) ([Blanco-Miguez et al., 2023](https://pubmed.ncbi.nlm.nih.gov/36823356/); [Truong et al. 2017](https://genome.cshlp.org/content/early/2017/02/06/gr216242116)), followed by visualization of the resulting phylogeny.